Art

 Satisfies: a university graduation requirement–global studies.

-This course is a survey of art and theoretical writings on art from 1970 to the present.
+A survey of art and theoretical writings on art from 1970 to the present.
 As the art world is increasingly globalized, this course examines the works and ideas from artists and art theorists around the world.

 ART 340.
 NATIVE NORTH AMERICAN ART.
 5 Credits.